jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

     (a) in Part 2, proceedings certified by the Attorney-General to have been instituted in respect of an offence committed, or suspected on reasonable grounds to have been committed, against the law of New Zealand; and includes the trial of a person for the offence and any proceedings to determine whether or not a person should be tried for the offence:
     (b) in Part 3, proceedings certified by the Central Authority of the requesting country to have been instituted in respect of an offence committed, or suspected on reasonable grounds to have been committed, against the law of the country; and includes the trial of a person for the offence and any proceedings to determine whether or not a person should be tried for the offence
   - **document** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009
-  - **examination order** means an order issued under section 107 of the Criminal Proceeds (Recovery) Act 2009
+  - **evidential material** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
   - **financial institution** has the same meaning as in section 3 of the Financial Transactions Reporting Act 1996
   - **foreign country** means any country other than New Zealand
   - **foreign forfeiture order** means—